perladvent/perldotcom/content/article/bang-bang.md

 And this code just does nothing (`eval ... if 0;`) and just get ignored and the rest of the file is interpreted normally.

-### Script started by a shell that recognizes shebangs
+### Script started by a shell/OS that recognizes shebangs

-The shell recognizes the shebang and does the handover to `perl` that start reading the first line (shebang then `eval ...`)
+The shell/OS recognizes the shebang and does the handover to `perl` that start reading the first line (shebang then `eval ...`)

 The execution flow is then the same than above (magic incantation does nothing and file is interpreted).

-### Script started by a shell that does NOT recognize shebang
+### Script started by a shell/OS that does NOT recognize shebang

 This is actually where this magic is useful.